zwang2244/bug-free-bassoon/rules.md

 ## How will we will track progress (and follow-up) on completion of tasks
+Ask each other how far we are and if we need help.
+Otherwise when we meet, we will have check-ups.

 ## How will will communicate difficulties with a task assigned to us